podaac/the-coding-club/docs/source/data_archives.rst

 * `This link points to a table of all PODAAC data collections in the cloud <https://podaac.jpl.nasa.gov/datasetlist?view=table&provider=POCLOUD>`_.

+* `This link points to a table of all PODAAC data in the cloud from Common Metadata Repository (CMR) <https://cmr.earthdata.nasa.gov/search/site/collections/directory/POCLOUD/gov.nasa.eosdis>`_

 NASA Earthdata search
 ^^^^^^^^^^^^^^^^^^^^^^^